Violin and Viola

 Ms Wiswakarma has been a private piano instructor in Hamburg, Germany and a piano accompanist for concerts and recitals in Europe and America.
 In addition to her teaching and conducting experience, Pamela has also performed as a singer in the Baltimore Symphony Choir, Baltimore, Maryland.

-As a teacher, Mr. Hartnett has been an efficient and successful mentor for all ages and levels with a philosophy that emphasizes a strong foundation in both music history and theory, in addition to technique.
-Mr. Hartnett has extensive experience as a competition adjudicator, having prepared students for competitions, scholarship and performance auditions, as well as various piano and music theory exams.
-Consulting Editor of the John Bresnik Jazz piano method, Mr. Hartnett is also an instructor at Mike's Music in Ellicott City, MD.
+As a teacher, Mr. Hartnett has been an efficient and successful mentor for all ages and levels with a philosophy that emphasizes a strong foundation in both music history and theory in addition to technique.
+Recently, he has acted as an adjudicator in many of the area's major competitions.
+Among his students have been future piano majors, competition prizewinners, scholarship recipients, and many who have succeeded in piano and theory exams.
+Formerly an instructor with Mike's Music in Ellicott City as well as his own private studio, he joined Opus in 2016, where he led the effort to establish the school's piano curriculum.

-In addition to his music education, Mr. Hartnett holds a BS in Mathematics from UMBC, and is soon to complete his MS in Applied and Computational Mathematics from the Johns Hopkins University Whiting School of Engineering, with a strong interest in the role of artificial intelligence and mathematics in music.
-He currently resides in Dayton, MD.
+In addition to his music education, Mr. Hartnett holds a Masters of Science in Applied Mathematics from the Johns Hopkins Whiting School of Engineering, and works as a cybersecurity analyst on the National Vulnerability Database project at NIST.
+He resides in Dayton, MD.

 Larry Wilson has been teaching guitar in the Eldersburg area for eight years, and in Carroll County since 1990.
 Larry studied classical guitar with William Sims from Peabody and played in the Baltimore Classical Guitar Society from 1998-2005.
 Larry has played in various gospel and jazz bands, receiving awards for his jazz playing, beginning with the Band Director’s award while still in school, the highest award given.